 We see that both kinds of density-wave orders eliminate some (or for large enough, $\Phi$, all) of the Fermi surface in the ``antinodal'' region, much the way these states are eliminated by the psuedo-gap in underdoped cuprates.
 Moreover, just as the pseudo-gap seems to suppress $T_c$ in the cuprates, the presence of density-wave order in our calculations tends strongly to suppress $d_{x^{2}-y^{2}}$ superconductivity.
-However, there is certainly no SDW order associated with the pseudo-gap regime of the cuprates, and while there is emerging evidence of the existence of CDW order in at least some portions of the pseudo-gap regime, there is certainly no sign of the inevitable change in the symmetry of the superconducting state that we find when the CDW order is strong enough to fully gap the antinodal portion of the Fermi surface.
-This presents a significant barrier to any theory of the pseudo-gap which identifies it simply with a CDW gap.
+However, in the cuprates, there is certainly no sign of the change of the symmetry of the superconducting state which we find when the CDW order is strong enough to fully gap the antinodal portion of the Fermi surface.
+Despite the emerging evidence of CDW order in at least some portions of the pseudo-gap regime, this presents a significant barrier to any theory that identifies the pseudo-gap simply with a CDW gap.

 Notice that there is a striking contrast between the CDW and SDW cases, in how the pairing strength of the $d_{x^{2}-y^{2}}$-wave behaves at $\Phi$=$\Phi_{c}$, at which the electron pocket vanishes.
 From Fig.~\ref{dwpairing08}, we see that there is only a continuous singularity for the CDW case, while there is a sharp discontinuity in SDW case.
 The reason for this difference is that in the former, the tiny electron pocket (just before it vanishes) can affect superconductivity only by providing virtual electron-hole pairs mediating the effective interaction, whereas in the latter, a finite fraction of the pairing solution actually resides on the vanishingly small pocket.